Where can I get a Free Application for Federal Student Aid (FAFSA) form to complete?

 You can fill out the form online at www.fafsa.ed.gov.
 Students are strongly encouraged to apply online but if you prefer you can complete a paper version of the FAFSA and send it via mail.
 Check with your high school guidance counselor or college financial aid office for a paper form.

-How do I apply for a Federal Direct Stafford Loan?
+How do I apply for Federal Direct Loans?

 You will need to complete the Free Application for Federal Student Aid (FAFSA) form.
-This form will enable your college to determine your eligibility for all types of federal aid, including the Federal Direct Stafford Loan.
-After you find out whether you are eligible for the Federal Direct Stafford Loan, you will need to complete a Federal Direct Stafford Loan Master Promissory Note (MPN).
-See the Federal Direct Stafford Loan product page for complete details.
+This form will enable your college to determine your eligibility for all types of federal aid, including the Federal Direct Loan.
+After you find out whether you are eligible for the Federal Direct Loan, you will need to complete a Federal Direct Loan Master Promissory Note (MPN).
+Visit the federal student aid site for more information about the Direct Loan program.

-How much can I borrow through the Federal Direct Stafford Loan program?
+How much can I borrow through the Federal Direct Loan program?

-If you are a dependent student, the maximum you can borrow under the Federal Direct Stafford Loan is $5,500 as a Freshman, $6,500 as a Sophomore, and $7,500 as a Junior and Senior.
+If you are a dependent student, the maximum you can borrow under the Federal Direct Loan is $5,500 as a Freshman, $6,500 as a Sophomore, and $7,500 as a Junior and Senior.
 If you are an independent student, the maximum amounts are $9,500 as a Freshman, $10,500 as a Sophomore, and $12,500 as a Junior and Senior.
-See the Federal Direct Stafford Loan product page for complete details.

 How do I get my hands on my official transcript?
 And what is it?